PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Achieving Correct Secure

 \subsection{Data Analysis via \ourprotocol: Examples}

-Due to the space limit, we only present some examples in this section, but any data analysis based on polynomials can be conducted via our framework.
+We only present some examples in this section since infinitely many different analysis are supported and it is not possible to enumerate all of them here, but any data analysis based on polynomials can be conducted via our framework.

-\textbf{Statistics Calculation}: Various statistical values including mean, variance, sample skewness, mean square weighted deviation are all polynomials of the data values, and all of them can be privately evaluated by a third-party aggregator without knowing individual data by leveraging our \ourprotocol.
+\textbf{Statistics Calculation}: Various statistical values including, but not limited to mean, variance, sample skewness, mean square weighted deviation are all polynomials of the data values, and all of them can be privately evaluated by a third-party aggregator without knowing individual data by leveraging our \ourprotocol.